superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ### Embeddings Output Section

-The UI embeddings output section displays the embeddings stored in the **`embeddings`** state variable, including a label, a multiline text output field.
-Through the embeddings output section you can control and update the displayed content using React state management.
+The UI embeddings output section displays the embeddings stored in the **`embeddings`** state variable, including a label, and a multiline text output field.
+React state management lets you control and update the displayed content.

 ```tsx